What are Low Volume Quilts and Fabrics

 Adding some pastel pink print fabrics to this quilt adds a pale wash of color.
 A bolder fabric brings more vibrancy to a focused design or pattern against your low volume background.
 If you prefer high contrasting colors, low volume fabrics create an organic neutral background to let your brighter fabrics shine.
 Whatever the method, low volume fabrics are definitely fun and creative to work with.

-These are my precut strips for my first low volume quilt.
-While I didn’t get them sewn together for this post, I’ll get some pics added soon.
-My low volume fabric selection primarily includes very soft, neutral prints along with a few pink prints with small patterns.
+These are precut strips for my first low volume quilt.
+This low volume fabric selection primarily includes very soft, neutral prints along with a few pink fabrics with small patterns.
 I cut enough for two baby quilts and will try a couple of piecing ideas to see which I like best.